Marcellous Curtis

 Beneath the desire for escape is a longing for understanding.

-Scripture speaks to this inner alignment:
+The Bible speaks to this inner alignment:

 “Delight yourself also in the Lord,